Welcome to the website of the

 Defibrillators

-West Wycombe has three defibrillators located at the Village Hall, the Pavilion at the Pedestal Playing Field and at the entrance to the Churchyard on West Wycombe Hill.
+West Wycombe has three defibrillators located at the Village Hall, the Pavilion in the Pedestal Playing Field and at the entrance to the Churchyard on West Wycombe Hill.

 Fault-Reporting